Zimmer's conjecture for non-uniform lattices: escape of mass and growth of cocycles: Introduction and main results

 Given $0<\beta\le 1$ we recall that a diffeomorphism $f\colon M\to M$ of a compact manifold $M$ is $C^{1+\beta}$ if it is $C^1$ and the variation of its derivative is $\beta$-H\"older in local charts.
 We write $\Diff^{1+\beta}(M)$ for the group of $C^{1+\beta}$ diffeomorphisms of $M$.

-In the statement of all results, we will slightly abuse terminology and call a connected Lie group $G$ \emph{simple} if its Lie algebra $\lieg$ is simple; that is, $G$ is simple if it is connected and has no non-trivial connected normal subgroups.
-Note in particular, we allow for the case that $G$ has infinite center.
+In the statement of all results, we abuse terminology and call a connected Lie group $G$ \emph{simple} if its Lie algebra $\lieg$ is simple; that is, $G$ is simple if it is connected and has no non-trivial connected normal subgroups.
+In particular, we allow for the case that $G$ has infinite center.

 A connected simple Lie group $G$ is \emph{$\R$-split} if its Lie algebra $\lieg$ is a split real form of a simple complex Lie algebra $\lieg^\C$.
 All $\R$-split simple Lie groups with finite center are isogenous to either $\Sl(n,\R)$, $\Sp(2n,\R)$, $\So(n,n)$, or $\So(n,n-1)$ or to one of the five exceptional $\R$-split simple Lie groups.